zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

+1. Create the following [DNS Queries][DNS Query]:
-1. Create a [DNS Query] with query type SOA and query name *Child Zone* ("SOA Query")
+   1. Query type SOA and query name *Child Zone* ("SOA Query")

-2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").
+   2. Query type A and query name *Child Zone* ("A Query")
+   3. Query type AAAA and query name *Child Zone* ("AAAA Query")

-3. Create the following empty sets:
+2. Create the following empty sets:
-   1. Name server IP address, MNAME, SERIAL ("MNAME Nameserver")
+   1. Name server IP address, name, SERIAL ("MNAME Nameservers")
-   1. Name server IP address, SERIAL ("SERIAL Nameservers")
+   2. Name server IP address, SERIAL ("SERIAL Nameservers")
-   4. Name server IP address ("MNAME Not Master")
+   3. Name server IP address ("MNAME Not Master")
-   5. Name server IP address ("MNAME Is Master")
+   4. Name server IP address ("MNAME Is Master")

+3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

 4. For each name server IP in *Name Server IP* do:
    1. Send *SOA Query* to the name server and collect the response.